Student EPP FAQ

 - Personal Development - The number and type of workshops that you have attended.

 - Community Volunteering - A list of the organisations that you have volunteered with and the amount of time spent helping each organisation.

-- University Contribution - A list of activates that you have given your time to at the University and your hours of involvement.
+- University Participation - A list of activates that you have given your time to at the University.

-- Your overall EPP rating will show at the bottom of the transcript.
+- Your overall EPP rating will show on the transcript.

 Your overall EPP rating is calculated from your level of involvement in the programme.
 If you have met each the ‘Achieved’ level of involvement in all three components, your overall rating will be ‘Achieved’.

-If you have meet the ‘Distinction’ level in two components and the ‘Achieved’ level in the other component, your overall rating will be ‘Achieved’.
+If you have met the ‘Distinction’ level in two components and the ‘Achieved’ level in the other component, your overall rating will be ‘Achieved’.

 We encourage you to become involved and aim for ‘Distinction’ in all three components.